MylesScholz/A-Life-Capstone-Project/docs/cell_data_structure.md

 │  │
 │  ├──Flagella: external cell components that enable motility │  │  │
+│  │  ├──Position Vector: the position vector of these Flagella relative to this Cell's center │  │  │
 │  │  ├──Movement Force: a 2D force vector that this Cell will apply to itself when these Flagella are activated │  │  │
+│  │  ├──Activation Energy Cost: the amount of energy expended per unit of time while these Flagella are activated │  │  │
 │  │  └──...
 │  │